-For ambitious and well-prepared hikers, the north end of Crawford Notch is the start of the oldest and perhaps grandest walking trail in the country, the eight-mile Crawford Path up towering Mt.
+For ambitious and well-prepared hikers, the north end of Crawford Notch is the start of the oldest and perhaps grandest walking trail in the country, the 8-mi (12.8-km) Crawford Path up towering Mt.
 Washington.
 A strenuous, demanding, and potentially dangerous route, the Crawford Path is also breathtakingly beautiful.
-A walk along it gives an almost complete picture of the White Mountains—sparkling brooks, fields of wildflowers, and glorious mountaintop panoramas.
+A walk along it gives an almost complete picture of the “White Mountains—sparkling brooks, fields of wildflowers, and glorious mountaintop panoramas.

 Mount Washington Cog Railway